Georg Forster Research Award

 An established academic employed by a university or research institution in Germany must take the initiative to nominate a candidate for the Georg Forster Research Award.
 Nominations may also be initiated by award winners of the Humboldt Foundation working abroad, provided that the nomination is made jointly with a colleague working in Germany.
 Self-nomination is not possible.

-The Alexander von Humboldt Foundation is granting up to four Georg Forster Research Awards annually.
+The Alexander von Humboldt Foundation is granting up to six Georg Forster Research Awards annually.

 Other important details